maxbeizer/gh-contrib/README.md

 ## Usage

+> [!NOTE]
+> If no username is passed in, the extension will default to the current user.

 ### List Pull Requests for a User

 To list all pull requests created by a specific user in the GitHub organization: